Can Grammarly Replace an Editor?

 Proofreaders work at the word level.

-Their main goal is to correct any remaining grammar, capitalization, punctuation, spelling, and formatting errors.
+Their main goal is to correct any remaining errors in grammar, capitalization, punctuation, spelling, and formatting.

 They also look for missing or repeated words and wrong word choices (e.g., wretch vs. retch).